Copyright (c) 2016 by Mike Jarvis and the other collaborators on GitHub at

 [docs] def fit(self, star, convert_func=None): """Fit the Model to the star's data to yield iterative improvement on its PSF parameters, their uncertainties, and flux (and center, if free).
 The returned star.fit.alpha will be inverse covariance of solution if it is estimated, else is None. :param star: A Star instance :param convert_func: An optional function to apply to the profile being fit before drawing it onto the image.
 This is used by composite PSFs to isolate the effect of just this model component. [default: None] :returns: New Star instance with updated fit information """ raise NotImplementedError("Derived classes must define the fit function")

-[docs] def write(self, fits, extname): """Write a Model to a FITS file.
+[docs] def write(self, writer, name): """Write a Model via a Writer object.
 Note: this only writes the initialization kwargs to the fits extension, not the parameters.
-The base class implemenation works if the class has a self.kwargs attribute and these are all simple values (str, float, or int) :param fits: An open fitsio.FITS object :param extname: The name of the extension to write the model information. """ # First write the basic kwargs that works for all Model classes model_type = self.__class__.__name__ write_kwargs(fits, extname, dict(self.kwargs, type=model_type)) # Now do any class-specific steps. self._finish_write(fits, extname)
+The base class implemenation works if the class has a self.kwargs attribute and these are all simple values (str, float, or int) :param writer: A writer object that encapsulates the serialization format. :param name: A name to associate with this model in the serialized output. """ # First write the basic kwargs that works for all Model classes model_type = self._type_name writer.write_struct(name, dict(self.kwargs, type=model_type)) # Now do any class-specific steps. with writer.nested(name) as w: self._finish_write(w)

-def _finish_write(self, fits, extname): """Finish the writing process with any class-specific steps.
-The base class implementation doesn't do anything, which is often appropriate, but this hook exists in case any Model classes need to write extra information to the fits file. :param fits: An open fitsio.FITS object :param extname: The base name of the extension """ pass
+[docs] def _finish_write(self, writer): """Finish the writing process with any class-specific steps.
+The base class implementation doesn't do anything, which is often appropriate, but this hook exists in case any Model classes need to write extra information to the fits file. :param writer: A writer object that encapsulates the serialization format. """ pass